Here is an interesting project that is looking for funding. The Kickstarter program officially ends today but you can still donate after the close.

 I had to add this link to one of Rob’s projects that is really exciting.
 Read more

 We pulled a dead Daphne from the ground this spring, planted a year and a half prior.
-Like detectives on the trail of a mysterious plant killer, we pulled the plant from the crime scene and sent it off to the lab.
+Like detectives on the trail of a mysterious plant killer, we removed the plant from the crime scene and sent it off to the lab.
 The lab was a couple feet away where the garden hose was.
-We washed off the dirt expecting to convict some sort of root rot as the perpetrator.
-They like to knock off Daphnes now and again, everyone knows this.
-Presumably for Read more
+We washed off Read more

 We had the opportunity to order plants from Digging Dog Nursery from Albion, CA. Which to be honest, I don’t know exactly where that is.
 I mean I can look up on a map and see it is about 40% of the way between San Francisco and the Oregon border and on the ocean.
 So it seems like their climate isn’t hellishly different than our mild weather we get here in the Seattle area.
 I’ve driven down good old highway 101 thru CA, so I must have passed thru there at some point.
 It seems a little strange to buy plants from Read more